 To be eligible, you need to be enrolled full-time in a degree-granting program for at least one regular semester of the academic year (not including Summer Sessions).
 Filing for a degree does not constitute enrollment for that academic year.
 Visiting students are not eligible to apply for prizes.
 A previous winner of this contest may not enter the following year.

-Film or video submissions must be labeled with the last four digits of the entrant's student ID (SID) number, the film's title, running time and the original format of the entry (16mm, VHS, or mini-DVD, URL, thumb drive file. etc.).
+Film or video submissions must be labeled with the last four digits of the entrant's student ID (SID) number, the film's title, running time and the original format of the entry (16mm, VHS, URL, thumb drive file. etc.).
 Also, a brief (one paragraph, typewritten) film description should accompany the submission.
 The maker's name must not appear on the entry or on the film credits.

 The Prizes Office, 210 Sproul Hall, will hold film and video entries for pickup until mid-May.